GabyGtzP/GoogleClone/README.md

 # Google Clone
-Google clone using HTML, CSS and JS
+Google clone using HTML and CSS